raffitch/flowmeter/README.md

 a run opens the valve immediately and measures the difference from the current counters so there is no delay.

-The page uses Tailwind CSS for layout and Plotly for plotting, providing zoomable curves and hover details.
+The page uses Tailwind CSS for a centered, compact layout and Plotly for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace with its pressure and regulator version in the legend so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.
 A checkbox beneath the chart can toggle spline interpolation so the